-November 2008 - March 2015 (77 months).
-Project completion is scheduled in March
+- January 2006 March 2013 (87 months) Project completion is scheduled in December 2010 as metro train services become available along the entire line.

-- 2015 as metro train services become available along the entire line. - (6) Project Implementation Structure - 1) Borrower: The President of India - 2) Executing Agency: Chennai Metro Rail Limited (CMRL) - 3) Operation and Maintenance System: same as 2) above - (7) Environmental and Social Consideration/Poverty Reduction/Social Development - 1) Environmental and Social Consideration - (i) Category: A - (ii) Reason for Categorization: The Project falls under the category of a railroad sector project which is likely to have a significant adverse impact on the environment under the "Japan Bank for International Cooperation Guidelines for Confirmation of Environmental and Social Consideration" (Established in April 2002).
-Thus the Project is classified as Category A. - (iii) Environmental Permit: The Environment Impact Assessment (EIA) report for this project was prepared in May 2008, although EIAs are not mandatory for such projects in India. - (iv) Anti-Pollution Measures: With regard to noise pollution, noise reduction measures including soundproof walls and sound insulating pads are scheduled to be adopted. - (v) Natural Environment: Because the project's site is located in an urban area and the planned route generally runs along existing roads, it is likely to have minimum adverse impact on the natural environment. - (vi) Social Environment: The Project requires land acquisition of 7.45 ha.
-A total of 531 households (502 for squatters) and 201 shops need to be resettled.
-CMRL are holding discussions with those affected by land acquisition and resettlement, The land acquisition, resettlement and compensation are scheduled to proceed pursuant to Land Acquisition Act and the resettlement action plan prepared by CMRL. - (vii) Other / Monitoring: CMRL is monitoring noise, vibration, air quality, water quality, soil contamination, land acquisition, resettlement, etc. in the Project. - 2) Promotion of Poverty Reduction
+- (6) Project Implementation Structure

+- 1) Borrower: The President of India

+2) Executing Agency: Delhi Metro Rail Corporation Limited (DMRC)

+3) Operation and Maintenance System: same as 2) above

+(7) Environmental and Social Consideration/Poverty Reduction/Social Development

+- 1) Environmental and Social Consideration - (i) Category: A - (ii) Reason for Categorization: The Project falls under the category of a railroad sector project which is likely to have a significant adverse impact on the environment under the "Japan Bank for International Cooperation Guidelines for Confirmation of Environmental and Social Consideration" (established in April 2002).
+Thus this project is classified as Category A - (iii) Environmental Permit: The Environment Impact Assessment (EIA) report for this project was prepared in August 2005 (for some of the lines, in May 2007), although EIAs are not mandatory for such projects in India. - (iv) Anti-Pollution Measures: With regard to noise pollution, noise reduction measures including soundproof walls and sound insulating pads are scheduled to be adopted. - (v) Natural Environment: Because the project's site is located in an urban area and the planned route generally runs along existing roads, it is likely to have minimum adverse impact on the natural environment. - (vi) Social Environment: The Project requires land acquisition of 175.51 ha.
+A total of 1,483 households need to be resettled.
+DMRC has already held discussions with those affected by land acquisition and resettlement.
+The land acquisition, resettlement and compensation procedures pursuant to the Land Acquisition Law and the rehabilitation plan prepared by the Government of National Capital Territory of Delhi (GNCTD) have been already completed. - (vii) Other / Monitoring: In this project, DMRC is monitoring noise, vibration, soil, air quality, water quality, land acquisition, resettlement, etc. in the Project. - 2) Promotion of Poverty Reduction